borenstein-lab/CoMiDA/README.md

 and so calling `design_community` using this simple graph interpretation would look like this:

-`./design_community -s species->reactions substrates products`
+`./design_community -s problem_definition_file`

 ###### Forced Substrate Usage

 Normally, the algorithm treats substrates as a pool of available resources, not caring about which particular available substrates are used to create the desired products.
 However, there may be cases where you want to ensure that the designed community can make use of a specific substrate or set of substrates.
-To achieve this, you can use the `-fs` flag, which is followed by a list of substrates you want to make sure the designed community can consume.
-Forcing substrate usage in this way would look like this:
+To achieve this, you can include a section the problem definition file with the section header "FORCED_SUBSTRATES" and a list of the associated substrates.

-`./design_community -fs forced_substrates species->reactions substrates products`

 ###### Manual Community Design Process

 The design process can also be performed step-by-step using the mentioned executables in case the user wants to examine intermediate files in the process.
 You would start this step-by-step approach by running `write_design_problem`, which takes in the same arguments as `design_community` (including the additional arguments) and prints the associated problem in its ILP formulation:

-`./write_design_problem species->reactions substrates products > ilp_formulation.txt`
+`./write_design_problem problem_definition_file > ilp_formulation.txt`

 This output contains the definition of all variables and constraints in the ILP problem, which is then used as input for an ILP solver.
 In our case, we used the CBC ILP solver, which uses a branch-and-cut search algorithm: